Modern Slavery Act Statement

 INTRODUCTION FROM THE CHAIRMAN OF DC THOMSON & COMPANY LIMITED

-The DC Thomson group of companies takes its social responsibilities very seriously and conducts its business in accordance with its core values of integrity, respect, commitment and creativity.
-However business practices can always be improved and we are therefore committed to understanding more about modern slavery and improving our practices to ensure that slavery and human trafficking are not present in our business or supply chain.
+The DC Thomson group of companies takes its social responsibilities very seriously and holds itself to the highest professional and ethical standards.
+However, business practices can always be improved, and we are therefore committed to understanding more about modern slavery and improving our practices to ensure that slavery and human trafficking are not present in our business or supply chain.

 DC Thomson is a private company that heads up one of the leading media organisations in the UK operating under a portfolio of well-known brands.
-It is headquartered in Dundee, Scotland, with group trading companies located across the UK and in the USA, Australia, India and Hong Kong.
-The Group produces high quality traditional and digital publications that are distributed around the world, as well as offering cloud hosting facilities and technological solution services, entertainment and retail services and has a corporate ventures arm.
+It is headquartered in Dundee, Scotland, with group trading companies located across the UK and in the USA and Australia.
+The Group produces high quality print and digital publications that are distributed around the world, as well as offering cloud hosting facilities and technological solution services, entertainment and retail services.

 OUR SUPPLY CHAINS